 Cycle β Mark calendar β Engage community β Preview in sandbox β Review notes β Train/communicate β Roll out

-π§ͺ Testing Cheat Sheet
+π§ͺ Types of Testing

 - Considerations: sandbox creation/refresh, API>UI tests, generate masked test data, donβt automate perf tests, retest both sides of integrations, rebuild Classic-only tests